 It’s no secret that the bad weather has kept me indoors.
 Aside from passing my time by working on the blog or reading, I’ve been playing a handful of games.
 For me, playing video games keeps my mind and hands busy.
 Back home I would watch my favorite shows but I could do crafty hobbies as well.
 I haven’t gotten back into many of those hobbies out here and need to keep my hands busy all the time.
 Playing video games helps me fill that void.

 Guild Wars 2

 I’ve played Pokémon since the original Blue and I haven’t given up yet.
 My most recently accompaniments have taken me ages.
-I’ve finally gotten my oldest monsters (mostly from 2007 games) all the way to my most recent and completed version.
-I haven’t started my playthrough of Ultra Sun just yet, so all my oldies are hiding out in Moon.
+I’ve finally gotten my oldest monsters (2007 games) all the way to my most recent and completed version.
+I haven’t started my playthrough of Ultra Sun yet, so all my oldies are hiding out in Moon.
 I’ll be transfering everyone over as soon as I can though!

 Animal Crossing New Leaf

 Who could ever forget Animal Crossing?
 I began to play this on my old Gamecube and fell in love.
 My 3DS was purchased with a single game, Animal Crossing New Leaf.
 When I moved I sold that verson and regretted it.
 After things had settled down (me unpacking my life from two suitcases) I bit the bullet and bought a new copy for my new European 3DS.

 I tend to play this when I’m feeling sick or under the weather.
 That way I can get comfy on the couch with the PS3 and get back into Okami.
 You play as a goddess in the body of a wolf brought back to fight an ancient evil that has returned to the land.
 I played about 50% of this game on the Wii but ended up getting involved with other games at that time.
 It’s been long enough that I decided to invest in the HD version and start from the beginning.
 It’s been a wonderful and artistic ride so far!